 3. Debt Consolidation

-Although it is a simple and long known financial trick, it remains one of the most effective ones in helping you improve your credit score.
+Although it is a simple and long-known financial trick, it remains one of the most effective ones in helping you improve your credit score.
 A personal loan can be used to pay off a number of high-interest loans and credit dues with a single consolidated EMI (generally at a lower rate).
 It reduces the risks of managing multiple loans on a monthly basis as well as lowers the overall interest rate.
-This can help address consistency issues with repayment of loans and in turn positively affect your credit score.
+This can help address consistency issues with the repayment of loans and, in turn, positively affect your credit score.

-By opting for a personal loan instead of overusing credit cards for large payments, you can help maintain a low credit utilization ratio.
-The credit utilization ratio refers to the proportion of credit used to that available for use.
+By opting for a personal loan instead of overusing credit cards for large payments, you can help maintain a low credit utilisation ratio.
+The credit utilisation ratio refers to the proportion of credit used to that available for use.
 For instance, if a credit limit of Rs.
 2 lakhs is available to you and you have used Rs.
-50,000, then your credit utilization is 25%.
-If you already have a high credit utilization, a personal loan can be used to lower the same and help improve credit scores in the process.
+50,000, then your credit utilisation is 25%.
+If you already have a high credit utilisation, a personal loan can be used to lower the same and help improve credit scores in the process.